ncatelli/unicode-categories/README.md

 assert_eq!(Some(Category::Ll), 'a'.unicode_category());
 ```

-Using the include conversion method:
+Using the included conversion method:

 ```rust
 use unicode_categories::*;